PLACES 2026 | Speaker Dashboard

 The Equipment

 Projector and screen: Every room will have a large TV monitor or a projector and screen.
-A slide advancer may be available, but often will not be.
+A slide advancer may be available, but may not be.

-Laptop: Every room will have a laptop with WiFi access, onto which your PowerPoint presentation will be loaded and ready to go.
-The Room Monitor will provide support, including ensuring the subtitle feature is activated.
+Laptop: Every room will have a laptop (likely with WiFi access, but we are still confirming) onto which your presentation will be loaded and ready to go.

 Whether you’ve been presenting at our conference since 2013 or this is your first year speaking at PLACES, please read our tips and tricks for presenting below.
 This will ensure we are all on the same page day-of!